 Our internal and external sources of liquidity include cash generated from our operations, bank financings, proceeds from the issuance of long-term debt and equity securities, and proceeds from asset sales.
-While most of our sources are available to us at the parent level, others are available to certain of our subsidiaries, including equity and debt issuances from Williams Partners L.P.
+While most of our sources are available to us at the parent level, others are available to certain of our subsidiaries, including equity and debt issuances from Williams Partners L.P. and equity and debt issuances from our proposed gas pipeline master limited partnership.
 Our ability to raise funds in the capital markets will be impacted by our financial condition, interest rates, market conditions, and industry conditions.